chedim/cliffhanger/README.md

 Any changes under a node information branch MUST be submitted to and processed and replicated by the corresponding node.

 ## Trigger Layers
-The VM loads every cliffhanger application into a separate trigger layer.
+The VM loads every cliffhanger module into a separate trigger layer.

 ## Trigger events
 When a new value is written onto the Data Tree, VM will execute associated with the path of the value triggers from all loaded and active layers.
 Data Tree change events are propagated both horizontally through loaded layers in reverse order of layer loading and vertically through the path of the changed value from the value to the root of the Data Tree.

 ## Data Triggers
 Data triggers are the main building blocks of Cliffhanger applications.
 A trigger consists of an optional trigger condition and a list of mutations to be performed when the trigger is activated.
 Every time the sub-tree under the address to which a trigger is attached changes, the new sub-tree value is evaluated against the trigger condition.
 When the trigger condition evaluates to a truthy value, the trigger is activated and its mutations are executed.